Jurgen proving his loyalty to the Commissar by volunteering for a suicide mission in For The Emperor.

 Near the beginning of the first book, Cain notes that one measure he instituted to expediate the merging of the two halves of the 597th was a weekly reward of an afternoon's leisure and an extra ale ration to the most efficient platoon in the unit.
 His subsequent lines are one of the few times he doesn't second-guess or deride one of his actions, a rare hint of true pride from him:

-These days, I understand, "Cain's Round" is a time-honored tradition of the 597th, and the competition for the extra ale ration is as heated as ever.
-I suppose there are many worse ways one could be remembered.
+These days, I'm told, "Cain's Round" is still a cherished tradition of the 597th, and the competition for the extra ration of ale still hotly contested.
+All in all, I suppose there are worse things to be remembered for.

 Slightly meta- Amberley Vail, despite all the gentle carping at Cain from her editor's high seat, does two incredibly dangerous things for an Inquisitor- she acknowledges on record that she associates with a coward and secondly, she's acknowledging this in front of a readership of Inquisitors.
 If it weren't for the fact that you feel that she's editing the books for Cain after his death as a final love letter to and for him, it would be Too Dumb to Live.
 Instead, it's ridiculously sweet.